LPIOL

 Get a Strategic Approach to my Leadership

-Get a personal coach or mentor to support your development.
-Everyone in a leadership role can benefit from regular meetings with a critical friend who knows your goals and values, and can be a sounding board, help you reflect, and offer you supportive challenges to “think outside the box”.
+IOL provides coaches at the application stage who are LPIOL holders to support your development.
+Everyone in a leadership role can benefit from regular meetings with a critical friend who knows your goals and values, and can be a sounding board to help you reflect and offer supportive challenges to think outside the box.

 Be an LPIOL Coach

-Hold an LPIOL Award and have experience coaching and mentoring outdoor professionals.
+Do you hold an LPIOL Award and have experience in coaching or mentoring outdoor professionals?

 Be an LPIOL Assessor

-If you are not already an IOL Assessor complete a registration with IOL.
+If you are not already an IOL Assessor contacy Dave for further information on the LPIOL Assessor process.

 Highlight your LPIOL award status

-Request a copy of the logo and guidelines for use on websites, brochures, etc.
+Request a copy of the logo and standards for its use on websites, brochures, emails etc.

 Talk to someone about LPIOL